open-projects/PeptoVar/README.md

    - personalized peptidome for a sample (phased and unphased data can be used)
    - unique peptides for a pair of samples

-The PeptoVar annotation for human peptides is accessible on-line as PeptoVarDB: [http://www.peptovar.online](http://www.peptovar.online).
+The PeptoVar annotation for human peptides is accessible online as PeptoVarDB: [http://www.peptovar.online](http://www.peptovar.online).

 ## The PeptoVar project was supported by RFBR, project number 17-04-02186.